 “I’ll take you to the boss,” she said as if she were deliberating the reality of the situation before her.

-With that, she began escorting me into the building their organization was based around.
+With my ally by my side, the female soldier then began escorting us into the building her organization was built around.
 She maintained silence as she slowly walked in front of me, clearly perturbed by how I was looming over behind her, while she herself only appeared to be armed with a knife sheathed along her waist.
-After walking up the stairs, we reached a disheveled office, only dimly lit by sunlight.
+After walking up the stairs, the three of us reached a disheveled office, only dimly lit by sunlight.
 It was eerily empty, vacant, but as we continued to walk through it, we came across a desk facing a window, where a man solemnly sat, papers scattered across the large wooden structure before him.
-His eyes were tracing us the moment we approached him, and as he looked at the two of us, he rose up from his chair, wearing a scowl of contempt
+His eyes were tracing us the moment we approached him, and as he looked at the three of us, he rose up from his chair, wearing a scowl of contempt

 His face was withered and worn, both by age and what I could only assume to be a hard life.
 His hair was short, thin, receding, and possessed a faint greyish blonde hue.
 His eyes were a clear light blue that would be innocent on the appropriate face, but looked icy and menacing from his sharp and masculinely sculpted face, with its hard pronounced features.
 He was wearing what looked like a modified version of the military garments as the other members of Zil, and had a large amount of muscle beneath it, in spite of his body’s apparent age.
 He was an intimidating man, but he looked at me with what could only be perceived as malice.
 A grueling sense of hatred that made me question if he would spit on, strike, or simply shoot me in the face.

-“It’s you,” the man said, his voice like a stone road.
+“Let us be,” the man ordered the escort, his voice like a stone road.

 “I thought I’d never see you again.
 At least I hoped for as much.”

 “Heh.
 What’s that?
 Some half-assed excuse to dodge your responsibilities?
-If you really don’t remember me, the name’s Dick Kikansky.
 I was contracted by the Flare Foundation to find you.
 To hunt you down after you spent so many centuries living in the shadows.
 You tried to kill me, but sure enough, even an immortal cannot do much against a truckload of nitroglycerin.
 I brought you to them so they could do whatever kind of experiments they wanted, got paid, and less than a month later, all that cash became worthless after you started sending the world down an endless shit pipe that has been clogged for the better half of a decade at this point.”

 I had no memory of what he was talking about, but he certainly filled a hole that had been prominent in my mind for quite some time.
 He was a link to my past that helped make this present landscape make sense, and while I could have inquired him for additional information, I had doubts he knew much about the Flare Foundation.
 He sounded more like a mercenary more than anything else, and one facing the consequences of his actions.